 ClickHouse integrates with MySQL.
 MySQL can be used as an external storage engine to query data from MySQL tables in ClickHouse queries.
 In addition, ClickHouse supports MySQL for data lookups as an external dictionary.
 A dictionary is a mapping (key -> attributes) that is convenient for various types of reference lists.
 ClickHouse supports special functions for working with dictionaries that can be used in queries.
 It is easier and more efficient to use dictionaries with functions than a JOIN with reference tables.
 If you run MySQL, see MySQL Monitoring for more info.

 Apache Kafka is only integrated as an external storage engine.
 Once ClickHouse faces a high latency while requesting data from external data sources such as MySQL or Kafka we have to figure out what slows down external data sources.
-By setting up MySQL and Kafka monitoring you can benefit from great observability having your favorite ZooKeeper, MySQL, Kafka, and ClickHouse metrics together with related logs for faster troubleshooting.
-See Monitoring Kafka and Consumer Lag to learn more.
+By setting up MySQL and Kafka monitoring you can benefit from full stack observability, having your favorite ZooKeeper, MySQL, Kafka, and ClickHouse metrics together with related logs for faster troubleshooting.
+See Apache Kafka metrics to monitor and Monitoring Apache Kafka to learn more.

 Monitor ClickHouse with Sematext